 Filing a Claim With USPS

 Filing a claim with USPS is easy and can be accomplished online.
-The online claim process allows you to upload files with any supporting documentation and includes the following steps:
+The online insurance claim process allows you to upload files with any supporting documentation and includes the following steps:

 - Visit the USPS website.
-Once there, sign into the online claims site using your USPS username and password.
+Once there, sign in to the online claims site using your USPS username and password.
 If you don’t have an account, you can create it online.

 - Select the reason for filing a claim.
 For example, is the package missing or stolen, or are the contents of the package missing upon arrival?
 Clarify what happened to the package and the reason for the claim.

 - Upload a proof of value.
-When you purchase insurance, you declare the value, but when you file a claim, you’ll need to show proof, such as a relevant receipt or invoice.
+When you purchase insurance, you declare the value, but when you file a USPS claim, you’ll need to show proof, such as a relevant receipt or invoice.

 - Upload evidence of insurance.
 Make sure to keep your receipt that shows the purchase of insurance, because you may be required to upload the purchase evidence.
 It’s also important to note that USPS does not keep a record of who purchases insurance, so they have no way to look this information up.